Welcome to Michelle's Hong Kong Blog! Intro:

 We had heard such great things about the seafood on the island!
 We sat down at large round tables, and were served a dish or two at a time.
 My experience with seafood was VERY limited, but I had decided to be adventurous and try everything they set out!
 Best.
 Decision.
 Ever.
 Guys, seafood is good.
 Like, GOOD.
 Fish, crabs, lobster, shrimp, it's all soooooo tasty!
 What have I been doing for the last almost twenty three years?

 I learned how to crack shells, what sauces tasted the best, and get this.
 I even ate a fish eyeball.
-Okay so it wasn’t as scrumptious as the rest of the fish, but still.
+Okay so it wasn't as scrumptious as the rest of the fish, but still.
 An eyeball, can you believe that???
+We started going hunting with crossbows to, I even bought one of the best scopes.
+It has been a lot of fun catching our own food.
 Dinner passed by way too soon, and before I knew it it was time to go back to the hotel!
 In typical fashion, we got back, played fussball, and shot pool until we were too tired to play anymore.
 So here we are, the end of the trip.
-All that’s left is to pack up and depart for home.
-It sounds so simple, but gosh it’s not going to be easy to say goodbye.
-Until then though, here’s to one last night!
+All that's left is to pack up and depart for home.
+It sounds so simple, but gosh it's not going to be easy to say goodbye.
+Until then though, here's to one last night!

 As I sit typing this, it’s February 3rd.
 We’ve been home now for three days, and each one is sinking more and more back into a sense of normality.
 I’ve returned to work, restarted grad classes, and have resumed my everyday errands.
 My days are no longer marked by seeing far off and magical places, but rather by tracking gas prices and being preoccupied with how wrinkled my work slacks are.
 Yup, by my routine, everything is for sure back to normal.
 And yet, everything is so… DIFFERENT.